-The principal expert will lead the remote mission.
+The principal expert will lead the mission.
 He/she is responsible for the production of all deliverables of the activity (see section 4.2).
 He/she will also be responsible for the preparation, coordination, implementation and reporting and/or coordination of the overall activity.

-The experts shall conduct the activity by means of organising remote contacts with the Partner Institution and relevant stakeholders, based on the co-developed methodology and agenda.
+The experts shall conduct the activity by means of organising contacts with the Partner Institution management, stab and board, as well as other relevant stakeholders, based on the co-developed methodology and agenda.